DillonLab/Gen2EpiGUI/README.md

         "cp /home/user/Desktop/Gen2Epi_Scripts/Gen2EpiGUI.pl /home/user/Desktop/"

         This will create an icon on the Desktop.
 Double click on the icon to run the program.
-To use the user-friendly version of the pipeline follow the instructions given in “UserManual.pdf” and “IntroductoryDemo.pdf”.
+To use the user-friendly version of the pipeline, follow the instructions given in “UserManual.pdf” and “IntroductoryDemo.pdf”.

 # How to use Gen2EpiGUI via Commandline